-The development of the Ummbila Emoyeni Wind Energy Facility will require the widening of roads by more than 4m, outside urban areas, and within areas classified as CBA1: Optimal (Terrestrial) and CBA1: Irreplaceable (Freshwater) in the Mpumalanga Province.
+The development of the Ummbila Emoyeni One Wind Energy Facility will require the widening of roads by more than 4m, outside urban areas, and within areas classified as CBA1: Optimal (Terrestrial) and CBA1: Irreplaceable (Freshwater) in the Mpumalanga Province.

-as described in the Environmental Impact Assessment Report (EIAr) dated October 2022 at:

-- for the development of Ummbila Emoyeni Wind Energy Facility, Mpumalanga Province, hereafter referred to as "the property".
-SG 21-digit codes and coordinates attached as Appendix 2 and 3.
+as described in the Environmental Impact Assessment Report (EIAr) dated October 2022 and the Amendment Application dated December 2024 for the development of the Ummbila Emoyeni One Wind Energy Facility, Mpumalanga Province, hereafter referred to as "the property".
+The SG 21-digit codes and coordinates are attached as Annexure 2 and 3.